reslp/phylociraptor/docs/introduction/minimal.rst

         $ ./phylociraptor modeltest --verbose -t local=4

-and the inference of maximum-likelihood trees using IQ-Tree for the new datasets (runtime: 3 minutes).
+and the inference of maximum-likelihood trees using *IQ-Tree* for the new datasets (runtime: 3 minutes).

 .. code-block:: bash

         $ ./phylociraptor mltree --verbose -t local=4

 Neat, no?
-Now, let's say we want to also include the aligner MUSCLE.
+Now, let's say we want to also include the aligner *MUSCLE*.

-Open `data/config.yaml` in your favourite text editor search for the section `alignment`, and change:
+Open ``data/config.yaml`` in your favourite text editor search for the section ``alignment:``, and change:

 .. code-block:: bash